Bronze 2018 / Book / Documnetry

 The city is a network of transit spaces that are far less anonymous and monofunctional than proclaimed in Augé's theory of nonplaces.
 On closer examination, the transit space is a classless space and a backdrop of various speeds and encounters.
 Although it's primarily designed for movement, it is also a place of standstill.
 Staged by the light, the chaotic urban drama looks like a perfectly composed symphony of human interaction - nowhere the interplay of coming and going is more beautifully orchestrated.
 This series is a study on the cyclic movement patterns and coincidences of transit space.

-Monnier Ostermair was born in 1990 in Germany and grew up near Munich and in Rio de Janeiro, Brazil.
-She first graduated in Architecture and Urbanism at the University of Stuttgart.
-During her studies she began to capture her fascination for lines and light on camera.
-After working in different architecture offices she worked as assistant at Roland Halbe architecture photography.
-Monnier completed her Master of Arts in Advanced Design at the Munich University of Applied Sciences and is currently living and working in Munich.
+Monnier Ostermair was born in Germany in 1990 and grew up near Munich and in Rio de Janeiro, Brazil.
+She first graduated in Architecture and Urbanism at the University of Stuttgart, where she discovered her passion for photography and her fascination for the interplay between lines and light.
+After working in various architecture offices, she worked as an assistant at Roland Halbe architecture photography.
+Monnier completed her Master of Arts in Advanced Design at the University of Munich.
+Since then she lives and works as a graphic designer and photographer in Munich.